openpatch/hyperbook/website/en/book/elements/snippets.md

 :::alert{warn}
 Snippet files need to be placed in the `snippets` folder at the root of your hyperbook beside the glossary and book folders.

+Here we use a capital S for snippet.
+You need to use a small s.
 :::

 You can access your hyperbook config in your snippets like so: `{{{ hyperbook.name }}}`.